Where to stay in Paris? Best areas & hotel recommendations

 In theory, you can also park out on the street.
 However, the vast majority of public parking spaces have parking meters, so parking here isn’t free even if you manage to find a spot.

-If I were you, I really wouldn’t recommend parking my car in the streets of Paris.
+We really wouldn’t recommend parking your car in the streets of Paris.
 Not because of burglary or theft, although that’s always a risk you have to consider, but because Parisian drivers have absolutely no qualms about parking bumper to bumper.

 When Parisians park, they back up their cars until they’re more or less touching the car behind them – often taking scrapes and dents in stride, to the utter horror of motorists from other countries.